Grg0rry/ASL-Computer-Vision/README.md

-# OCR from Scratch with Computer Vision
+# ASL Detection with Computer Vision and Deep Learning